cjbcoombes/cjbcoombes/README.md

 ### Learning!
 I'm a student, after all.
 I'm taking classes in Computer Science, Math, and Spanish.
 I love logic, patterns, and formalism—I currently plan to finish my degree focusing on Algorithms and their mathematical foundations.
 I think the best way to learn any language, skill, or tool, is to go build something with it, looking stuff up as you go.

+I'm also passionate about teaching, and I've taken opportunities to work on an education research project (see below), be a teaching assistent for CS courses, and volunteer as a tutor at 826 Boston.

 My current most relevant courses:
 - Completed: Grad-level Algorithms, Object Oriented Design, Advanced Linear Algebra, Theory of Computation, Multivariable Calculus
 - In Progress: Computer Systems, Advanced Group Theory, Graph Theory